 For affected individuals without symptoms (asymptomatic) or for individuals initially treated with chelating agents, zinc acetate (Galzin manufactured by the Gate division of Teva Pharmaceuticals) is used to prevent copper absorption from the gut.
 Zinc therapy is often preferred in children and pregnant women because of limited side effects.
 For some patients intolerant of zinc due to gastric irritation, maintenance therapy with trientine may be preferable.

-Discontinuation of medication for Wilson disease may cause rapid build up of copper and life threatening events.
-It is important that patients taking zinc acetate use the prescription version of this drug (Galzin) because nutritional supplements are not bioequivalent and may be ineffective.
+Discontinuation of medication for Wilson disease may cause rapid build-up of copper and life threatening events.
+It is important that patients taking zinc acetate use the prescription version of this drug (Galzin) because nutritional supplements may not be bioequivalent and may be ineffective.

 Liver transplantation may be lifesaving for individuals presenting with severe liver failure.